-When my friend Nick DeNardis messaged me early in the morning,
+When my friend Nick DeNardis messaged me,

 You around?
 I’m looking for some good WordPress ‘tutorials’ on how to use the interface.
 I thought you would have some bookmarks that you like that is more comprehensive than me just Googling for them.

 Whether they’ve created their site themselves, or had someone create their site, our meetup members want to learn the steps for learning how to use WordPress.

 And my first response is usually, How do you prefer to learn?

 We all differ in how we learn new things, whether from